Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 Swagger-core builds the model definitions based on the references to them throughout the API introspection.
 The `@ApiModel` allows you to manipulate the meta data of a model from a simple description or name change to a definition of polymorphism.

-This translates to the [Model Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#527-model-object) in the Swagger Specification.
+This translates to the [Schema Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) in the Swagger Specification.

 At its basic functionality, you an use `@ApiModel` to change the name of the model and add a description to it:
 ```java